MicrosoftDocs/globalization/globalization/input/index.md

 All keyboard layouts available in Windows are listed in [Windows keyboard layouts](../windows-keyboard-layouts.md).

-Input Method Editors (IME) let users enter characters in languages such as Japanese and Chinese while using a traditional QWERTY keyboard.
+Input Method Editors (IME) let users enter characters in languages such as Japanese and Chinese while using a typical keyboard with 101-105 keys.
 Windows offers IMEs for such languages, but it’s also possible to develop your own.
 For more information, see [Input Method Editors (IME)](input-method-editors.md).

 IMEs for the following languages are covered in more detail: